steyer-mika/nest-template/README.md

 ### Verify Email

-After a user has registered or the endpoint `/auth/send-email-verification` has been called, an e-mail to verify the e-mail address is sent via an smtp server.
+After a user has registered or the endpoint `/auth/email/email-verification` has been called, an e-mail to verify the e-mail address is sent via an smtp server.

-Email Template can be edited under `src/mail/templates/*.hbs` and the frontend endpoints can be configured in `src/config/endpoints.ts`.
+Email template can be edited under `src/mail/templates/*.hbs` and the frontend endpoints can be configured in `src/config/endpoints.ts`.

 To verify the users email call `/auth/verify-email`.

 **Note: All endpoints that are not GET requests cannot be called as long as the email is not verified**

+### Reset Password

+f a user forgets his password, he can send himself an email to reset his password.
+The endpoint is on `/auth/email/reset-password`.

+Reset password template can be edited under `src/mail/templates/*.hbs` and the frontend endpoints can be configured in `src/config/endpoints.ts`.

+To reset the password, the token and the new password must be sent to the endpoint `/auth/reset-password`.

 ---